davidwoolf/website/static/using-window-postmessage-react.md

 # Using window.postMessage with React

-The `window.postMessage` method is a method that gives devs the ability to talk to other window object.
-However, since it uses an `addEventListener` call for receiving messages, it’s not obvious how you might use it within React.
+The `window.postMessage` function is a method that gives devs the ability to talk to other window object.
+However, since the method uses an `addEventListener` call for receiving messages, it’s not obvious how you might use it within React.

 _Note: this article assumes you understand the basics of how `postMessage` works.
 Please refer to the [MDN docs](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) first if you haven’t used this method._

 ## Sending messages

 Let’s start with sending a message to another window.
 For our example, we’re going to assume that window is an iframe loading another react app that you have access to.
-To get started, we’ll setup our component to load the iframe and attach a `ref` to it:
+To get started, we’ll setup our component to load the iframe and attach a `ref`:

 ```tsx
 import { useRef } from "react";